mrmargolis/robot-vim/README.md

 programs.
 It was designed to allow Vim developers to TDD/BDD their Vim plugins and scripts.

+## Important
+Right now there is no real code to this project.
+It's just this README.
+Code is coming soon.

 ## Installation
 To install RobotVim run
     gem install robot-vim